viboverse/functional-programming-jamk/materials/20-task-and-gen_tcp.md

     iex> ValueStorageServer.accept(4040)

 The server is now running, and you will even notice the console is blocked.
 Let's use a telnet client to access our server.
 There are clients available on most operating systems, and their command lines are generally similar:

+In Windows 10 you have to enable the built-in telnet client.
+Open the command prompt as an administrator and enter command:

+    dism /online /Enable-Feature /FeatureName:TelnetClient

+> Note that the output shown below may differ on Windows/Linux/Mac, or when using different telnet client.

     $ telnet 127.0.0.1 4040
     Trying 127.0.0.1...